PowershellScripts/SharePointOnline-ScriptSamples/README.md

 * bulk updates
 * provide automation script samples to address IT Pros' frequently asked IT tasks.

-The scripts use Powershell, C#, CSOM and REST.
+The scripts use PnP Powershell, C#, CSOM and REST.
 They include copies of existing scripts from Technet Gallery years 2013-2019.

 Most of them were tested and verified by hundreds and thousands of users of [Technet Gallery](https://gallery.technet.microsoft.com/office/site/search?f%5B0%5D.Type=User&f%5B0%5D.Value=Arleta%20Wanat)